After fanfare, new Zimbabwe banknotes fail to arrive

-Banks visited by Reuters had yet to receive the new bills, and Reserve Bank of Zimbabwe (RBZ) Governor John Mangudya said he could not immediately comment on why they had not been distributed.
+HARARE (Reuters) - New low-denomination banknotes touted by the government as the solution to the acute cash shortage that has crippled Zimbabwe’s economy failed to arrive on Monday, leaving banks in confusion and customers frustrated.

-The dearth of cash, along with shortages of staple goods exacerbated by a long drought, has crippled the economy, sending inflation - which economists estimate is running at 380% year-on-year - to its highest since 2008.
+The dearth of cash, along with shortages of staple goods exacerbated by a long drought, has sent inflation to its highest since 2008, estimated at 380% year on year, economists estimate.

+“Where’s the money?”, the government’s mouthpiece, The Herald newspaper, said in an online report.
+The central bank had failed to circulate the new banknotes by the close of business on Monday, it said.

+Banking executives told Reuters they had received no new bills as expected or any communication from the Reserve Bank of Zimbabwe (RBZ) about why the notes had not been distributed.

+“We now think we may get the cash on Tuesday.
+People have been calling all day to inquire whether they can come to make withdrawals,” an executive at a foreign-owned bank said.

+The executive, who declined to be named because he is not authorized to speak to the press, said the RBZ’s failure to deliver the notes would add to the mistrust that citizens have of the central bank.

-In that year, hyperinflation wiped out many people’s pensions and savings and forced the country to dump the Zimbabwe dollar currency.
+In 2008, hyperinflation wiped out many Zimbabweans’ pensions and savings and forced the southern African country to dump the Zimbabwe dollar currency.

-The government unexpectedly re-introduced the Zimbabwe dollar in June to end a decade of dollarisation.
+In June this year, the government unexpectedly ended a decade of dollarization by reintroducing the Zimbabwe dollar ZWL to give it more flexibility in shaping monetary policy.

-It hopes the new notes, at lower denominations than those currently in circulation, will help end the cash shortage, bring down inflation and speed up the restoration of the long neglected domestic currency.
+It hopes the new notes, which will have the same denominations as bond notes currently in circulation, will help end the cash crunch, bring down inflation and speed up the restoration of the long neglected domestic currency.

 It has said it plans to inject 1 billion Zimbabwe dollars in cash into the economy the next six months.